 Today, I want to talk about continued personal growth in New Year’s Resolutions.
 But first, I wanted to thank you, my friend!

 I recently made a post on my Facebook page dedicated to all of the 2020 mamas out there and I was absolutely amazed at the response that it received.
 You can see it by clicking here.
 One woman called these mamas warriors, and truly I couldn’t have said it better myself!
 There were so many comments, photos, and personal stories shared.
 I spent days just soaking up the outpouring of strength and beauty from all of these warrior mamas.
 I tried to write back to every single person who had a public post.
-This is what I love to see, connection, and support.
+This is what I love to see, connection and support.
 Thank you all for filling my cup!

 Now that I’ve poured my love and appreciation into you, let’s get on with the article!
+If you prefer to listen, the podcast episode is available below!

 Letting Go, Letting Grow